dcrozz/.hammerspoon/README.md

-# .hammerspoon
 Hammerspoon
 ====
-To make my osx more similiar to my archlinux (with Awesome WM),hammerspoon is the best choice.
+To make my OSX more similiar to my Archlinux (with Awesome WM),hammerspoon is the best choice.
 Unsolved issue
 ----
 After trying toogleZoom and setFrame and Maximize...